ErpNetDocs/tech/modules/system/security/groups/index.md

 5. **[Power users](power-users.md)** _(cannot be modified as it is system-defined)_

-   Expanded access that offers more than a user-definable group but less than one for administrators.
+   Expanded access that offers more than the user-definable group but less than that for administrators.